codesections/d5/README.md

 ## Example Usage

-If you want to use the public d5 server I host, you could run this cron job on your home computer (replacing `USER` and `PASSWORD` with your actual values, of course):
+If you want to use the public d5 server I host, you could run a cron job to send a POST command to d5.
+For example, use the following cron job on your home computer (replacing `USER` and `PASSWORD` with your actual values, of course):

 ```shell
 */5 * * * * curl -u USERNAME:PASSWORD https://d5.codesections.com -X POST